pgdogdev/docs/docs/features/load-balancer/healthchecks.md

 The **default** value is **5 minutes** (`300_000` milliseconds).

+!!! note
-If the database is still broken once the ban expires, it will fail a health check and will be removed from the load balancer again.
+    A database will not be placed back into the load balancer until it passes a health check again.

+    Make sure that `idle_healthcheck_timeout` is set to a lower setting than `ban_timeout`, so health checks have time to run before you expect the database to resume serving traffic.

 ### False positives